sparkey667/Facebook_Location/README.md

 # Facebook_Location
 Downloaded Facebook Location information from personal Facebook Account.
 The information contains town name, latitude and longitude coordiantes, and timestamp.
 This project is a template for people who want to download their Facebook location data as a JSON file.
 I used Jupyter Notebook to write the code.

+# Reason
+Wanted to explore my facebook data and see what facebook tracked.

 ## Stuff to Install
 * Anaconda 3.7 https://www.anaconda.com/distribution/